null

 MASS

 Sound is really nothing more than vibrations.
-Sound travels from room to room through air gaps pr by transmitting vibrational energy through the wall or ceiling.
+Sound travels from room to room through air gaps by transmitting vibrational energy through the wall or ceiling.
 The more mass something has, the more difficult it is for sound waves to penetrate, therefore, by adding mass to a given material or structure, you can increase its ability to block airborne sound.
 Something as simple as drywall is often used to add mass.
-One very effective material relative to it’s thickness is mass loaded vinyl sound barrier.
+Alternatively, our recommended mass loaded vinyl rolls are very effective, especially relative to their thickness.
 Both are commonly used, and we've written about extensively in our guide on how to soundproof a room.

 2lb mass loaded vinyl